 Structural cell biology of bacterial biofilm formation

-The majority of bacteria on earth do not exist as single isolated cells but rather form macroscopic, surface-attached, multi-cellular communities known as biofilms.
-Bacterial biofilms play a role in many diseases and infectious processes like cystic fibrosis and urinary tract infections.
-Biofilms may also form on abiotic surfaces provided by clinical devices including implants and catheters.
-Furthermore, bacterial cells in a biofilm community are highly tolerant to antibiotic treatment.
+Rather than living as single, isolated cells in liquid cultures, most bacteria on this planet form macroscopic, surface-attached, multi-cellular communities known as biofilms.
+Bacterial biofilms play a role in many diseases and medical conditions including cystic fibrosis, bone, wound and urinary tract infections.
+Bacterial cells in a biofilm community show increased tolerance to antibiotics, making medical treatment difficult.
 Understanding this fundamental bacterial developmental process is therefore critical to understand the colonization process of pathogenic bacteria.

-The goal of the lab is to use structural biology techniques, coupled with high-resolution imaging to study general principles governing bacterial biofilm formation.
-We will use electron cryomicroscopy (cryo-EM) and tomography (cryo-ET) to resolve structures of molecules that mediate biofilm formation.
-Correlated light and electron microscopy (CLEM) coupled with mass spectrometry (MS) will be used to support our investigations.
-We will combine in vitro reconstitution of key molecules with in vivo imaging to understand how bacteria form biofilms.
+The goal of our group is to apply structural and cell biology techniques to study general principles governing bacterial biofilm formation.
+We use electron cryomicroscopy (cryo-EM) and tomography (cryo-ET) to resolve structures of molecules that mediate biofilm formation.
+Correlated light and electron microscopy (CLEM) and mass spectrometry (MS) are used to support our investigations.
+We combine in vitro reconstitution of key molecules with in vivo imaging to understand how bacteria form biofilms.

 For a full publication list click here